metabrainz/metabrainz.org/docs/oauth/registration-requests.rst

 Trusted clients can provision MetaBrainz accounts from their backend.
 The client supplies a username, email address, and optionally its trusted email confirmation status and OAuth scopes.
-MetaBrainz creates an account without a password and sends a welcome email containing the OAuth client's name, client ID, description, the exact scopes granted (or that none were granted), and a link for the user to choose a password.
+MetaBrainz creates an account without a password and sends a welcome email containing the OAuth client's name, description, the exact scopes granted (or that none were granted), and a link for the user to choose a password.
+The welcome email is always sent, since it carries the only link with which the user can set a password.
 The link verifies an unconfirmed email address and expires after seven days.
 When scopes are requested, the response includes access and refresh tokens for the new user.

 This endpoint is restricted.
 Your client must be granted the *Registration requests* privilege by the MetaBrainz OAuth provider before it can create